Known issues

 File share more_info does not return URL of issue

-the issue encountered instead.
+encountered instead.

 Backup plan ID property in the API response